-• They crowd out native plants.

-- They have no natural predators to control their growth. - Their leaves, stems, flowers, seeds or roots are rarely useful to native animals.
+- They crowd out native plants. - They have no natural predators to control their growth. - Their leaves, stems, flowers, seeds or roots are rarely useful to native animals.

-To incorporate teaching from other aspects of fourth grade science that complements these plants and animals studies:
+To incorporate teaching from other aspects of fourth grade science that complements these plants & animals studies:

-- Instruct the students to develop individual or group reports of different plants or animals, seen at the Great Salt Lake Shorelands Preserve, including the different ways each species is adapted to its environment(see the Field Guide pages in the Student Discovery Guide.) - Have the students compare and contrast the adaptive strategies between the plants and animals of wetlands, deserts and forests. - Assign word game pages 8 and 9 in the Student Discovery Guide (answer keys for the puzzles can be found on the Wings and Water website at www.nature.org/wingsandwater under SUPPORT MATERIALS.)
+- Instruct the students to develop individual or group reports of different plants or animals, and the different ways each species is adapted to its habitat. - Have the students compare and contrast the adaptive strategies between the plants and animals of wetlands, deserts and forests. - Assign word games on pages 8 and 9 in the Student Discovery Guide.
+(Answer keys to these word games are located at www.nature.org/wingsandwater under Support Materials)

-POST-Tour Topic #5: Interrelationships
+POST-Tour Topic #4: Interrelationships